Kynjii/Scrimba-Project--Reduce--Map-/README.md

-Head over to https://vitejs.dev/ to learn more about configuring vite
 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜